Subpoena From NJ Division of Alcoholic Beverage Control

 - Subpoena Duces Tecum — Requires an individual’s appearance and production of documents or other objects are needed at a trial or hearing.

 New Jersey Liquor Law Attorneys

 If you received either of these documents, it is likely because you are neither an owner or employee of a liquor licensed establishment.
 Nevertheless, pursuant to the Director’s authority, you are required to abide by these demands.
 Do not let the New Jersey ABC force you into any potential criminal or civil liability.
-Call the New Jersey liquor law attorneys at Proetta & Oliver.
+Call the New Jersey liquor law attorneys at Proetta, Oliver & Fay.
 Our Alcoholic Beverage Law practice is headed by former ABC Deputy Attorney General, William C. Fay, IV.
 Allow him to protect you and your interests in any hearing or subpoena with the Division of Alcoholic Beverage Control.
-Call 732.858-5857 today for your complimentary consultation.
+Call 732.858-5857 today for your consultation.